-Buckwheat flour is considered as non gain and hence significantly being used during festivals, people prefer non grain food during festive session and keep fasts, so here I’am sharing a recipe which can be the best way to resurrect from cravings, along with this puri I’am making a curry to go along with this recipe.
+Buckwheat flour is considered as non gain and hence significantly being eaten during festivals, people keep fast and enjoy non grain recipes, so here I’am sharing a recipe which can be the best way to resurrect from cravings.
 Lets learn step by step process to prepare this recipe.

 Kuttu Puri & Aloo (Buckwheat flour Puri & Potato curry) | Festive Season Special